allegheny-college-sandbox/cmpsc-100-spring-2020-practical-01/README.md

 ## Accepting the assignment

 - [ ] Log into the `#practicals` channel in our class [Slack](https://cmpsc-100-02-sp-2020.slack.com)
-- [ ] Click the link provided for the lab assignment and accept it in GitHub classroom
+- [ ] Click the link provided for the practical assignment and accept it in GitHub classroom
 - [ ] Once the assignment finishes building, click the link to go to your personal repository assignment

 ## "Cloning" a repository